ABOUT THE PARK

 Gas is NOT available in the park, but there are gas stations in nearby communities.
 Make sure you have plenty of gas before you begin your exploration of the park!

 4. Where can I find food, gifts, lodging? operates the Paradise Inn, National Park Inn, and Sunrise Day Lodge.
 The Paradise Inn is open late May to early October for lodging, meals, and gifts.
 The National Park Inn in Longmire is open year-round for food, lodging, and gifts.
 The Sunrise Lodge is open for meals and gifts July through September.
-There are no overnight accommodations at Sunrise. including Ashford, Elbe, Packwood, Enumclaw.
+There are no overnight accommodations at Sunrise.
+Lodging, groceries, and meals are also available in nearby communities including Ashford, Elbe, Packwood, Enumclaw.

 5. How much does it cost to get into the park?